pokeballstore/GlossyHelper/README.md

 Keeps running in a small loop until you choose to quit

 It’s built only with the basics: prompts for input, alerts for feedback, and text written directly to the page.
-It’s not pretty, but it works — and that feels great.
+It’s not pretty, but it works, almost.

 <p align="center">
   <img src="main-menu.png" alt="Main menu" width="600">